Home / Undergrad / Undergraduate – University of Windsor

 If you are transferring from either a college or university, you must arrange to have your postsecondary institution send an official transcript directly to the University of Windsor.

-We will evaluate courses you completed at a recognized university or college for possible transfer credit.
+We will evaluate courses you completed at a recognized university or college for possible transfer credit after you have been admitted.

 Mature and Other Students